Prem759-0/youtube-v2/README.md

     bun run dev

 ```
-    The application should now be running at [http://localhost:3000](http://localhost:3000).
+    The application should now be running at [http://localhost

-## Scripts

--   `bun run dev`: Starts the development server.
--   `bun run build`: Creates a  drizzle-kit push`: Pushes the